chk7082/henesys2ellinia/README.md

 Recommend you to check the images & videos at result images & result videos directory

-Since I've preserved the scale(in pixels) in the original game, feel free to go to the result_images & result_videos folder & open the files & zoom in to see the details.
+Since the scale(in pixels) in the original game is preserved, feel free to open the files & zoom in to see the details.

 ## henesys2ellinia